 You complete 7 sets fully but struggle on set 8 only, you can increase the weight a little bit next time.

 If you complete 6 sets fully but maybe do 5-6 reps on the 7th set and 3-4 reps on the 8th.
 You have found a good weight.
-You can use that same weight nest time you train.
+You can use that same weight next time you train.
 This is the ideal weight.
 Once it becomes easier to do, then increase the weight for future workouts.

-If you complete 5 sets fully but can’t get all 8 reps on sets 6,7 or 8.
+If you complete 4 sets fully but can’t get all 8 reps on sets 5, 6,7 or 8.
 You shoulder reduce the weight slightly or use that weight until it becomes easier.

 If you’re just trying 8 sets of 8 for the first time it might be wise to pick 1 or 2 main exercises and do 8×8 for only those lifts. for the other lifts do 4 sets of 10 reps or something like that.
 This workout is a killer so you might want to test the waters first.

-I like to train back and shoulders together, legs and chest, and arms separately. it’s completely up to you.
+I like to train back and shoulders together, legs and chest, and arms (biceps/triceps/forearms).
+But it’s completely up to you.
 I provide the tools for you to create your own workouts below.
 Experiment with the volume you can handle and with what fits your needs.